zhantanfeng/wireflow/README.md

 # then install or run the built binaries as needed
 ```

+## Wireflow signaling server

+Wireflow signaling server is required for the Wireflow app to work.
+Which is used to establish peer connections and to
+exchange peer metadata.
+you can use the public one at https://signaling.wireflow.io, or deploy your own.

 ### Desktop/Mobile App

 Download installers from the website: [wireflow.io](https://wireflow.io)

+- Server side installation (control plane and wireflow services)
+  Wireflow control plane using CRD and Kubernetes manifests.
+You can also deploy it on your own Kubernetes cluster.
+  follow the instructions in the [wireflow-controller](https://github.com/wireflowio/wireflow-controller) repo.

 ## Relay (TURN) Overview

 If direct P2P connectivity fails (e.g., strict NAT), Wireflow can relay traffic.
-A free public relay is available for convenience, and you can also deploy your own.
-You may use the provided relay image or run a compatible TURN server such as `coturn`.
+A free public relay is available for
+convenience, and you can also deploy your own.
+You may use the provided relay image or run a compatible TURN server such
+as `coturn`.

 ## Deploying a Relay (self‑hosted)